So you want to grow something “different” this year do you? Alright. I have a few ideas for ya.

 When you plant your first garden you usually limit yourself to the things that are easy for growing in a vegetable garden.
 Stuff that’s pretty common.

-But as time goes by and you get confident in your gardening skills you start to branch out into things that are little less common.
+Things like tomatoes and cucumbers and slugs.
+But as time goes by and you get confident in your gardening skills you inevitably want to branch out into growing things that are little less common.

 photo via SeriousEats